thoughtbot/maintaining-open-source-projects/book/04-quality.md

 Kees Keizer and colleagues from the University of Groningen [conducted experiments] showing that if people observe a certain social norm or legitimate rule was violated, they are more likely to violate other norms or rules, causing disorder to spread.
-This effect is also known as “broken windows theory”: one broken window in a building is enough for increasing the chances that more will appear.
+This effect is also known as “broken windows”: one broken window in a building is enough for increasing the chances that more will appear.